zubinchopra/portaldocs/portal-sdk/templates/portalfx-cdn-overview.md

         }
     });
 ```

-### Blade Inputs
-The CdnIntegrationBlade takes the following inputs:

-1. **resourceId**:
-This is the id of your ARM resource.
-For example, if you are calling the Azure CDN blade from Storage resource menu, this is what the resourceId looks like for a storage account
-"/subscriptions/93456ca3-e4aa-4986-ab1c-98afe7a12345/resourceGroups/rg1/providers/Microsoft.ClassicStorage/storageAccounts/storagetest1"

-2. **location**:
-The AzureLocation of your resource, like *"West US"*, *"East Asia"*, etc.

-3. **originHostname**:
-The hostname of your service which is used as an origin for the created CDN endpoints.
-This shouldn't include any slashes or protocols, only the domain name, like *"storagetest1.blob.core.windows.net"* or *"webapptest2.azurewebsites.net"*.

 ## 4. Telemetry and Monitoring
 We are tracking the usage and actions on CDN integration blade through following metrics: